FPirazz/Traffic-Management/docs/SPE/orchestration.md

 ## Metrics Server Deployment

 To enhance monitoring capabilities, the Metrics Server has been integrated into the Kubernetes cluster.
 This server facilitates the collection and retrieval of crucial metrics related to pods and nodes.
-The following files contribute to this deployment:
+The following components into the `components.yaml` contribute to this deployment:

 - **Service Account:** `metrics-server-service-account.yaml`
 - **Cluster Roles:** `metrics-server-cluster-roles.yaml`